Chicago, Burlington and Quincy Railroad: 1945–1970

-After World War II ended, the CB&Q began ordering additional diesel locomotives from EMD, as part of a program to dieselize their roster.
-Dieselization of the railroad's commercial passenger operations began in 1945, and it was completed on September 26, 1952, when the last of the 4-6-2 locomotives that operated for the Chicago-Aurora suburban service were retired; the remaining steam locomotives on the CB&Q were primarily reassigned as freight haulers and yard switchers.
-The first division on the CB&Q to be fully dieselized was the Casper Division in Wyoming, where EMD GP7 road switchers were delivered in 1951.
+After World War II ended, the CB&Q began ordering additional diesel locomotives from EMD, as part of a $140-million program to dieselize their roster.
+August 31, 1949, was Ralph Budd's final day as president of the railroad before he would retire during that year's Chicago Railroad Fair, and Harry C. Murphy succeeded him in September.
+Dieselization of the CB&Q's commercial passenger operations was completed on September 26, 1952, when the last of the 4-6-2 locomotives that operated for the Chicago-Aurora suburban service were retired; the remaining steam locomotives on the CB&Q were primarily reassigned as freight haulers and yard switchers.The final division on the CB&Q to be fully dieselized was the Beardstown Division in Southern Illinois, where 2-8-2 locomotive No. 4997 worked the last revenue steam assignment for the railroad at Herrin Junction on January 27, 1959.
+The only major U.S. railroads to operate revenue steam after this date were the Union Pacific, Illinois Central, Nickel Plate Road, Norfolk and Western, Grand Trunk Western, Duluth, Missabe and Iron Range, and Lake Superior and Ishpeming.

-In 1955, regular performance on class 3 overhauls on steam locomotives were discontinued, and the CB&Q's management opted for their remaining steam fleet to use up their previously-restored mileage during the next year.
-By that time, almost the entirety of the road's steam fleet were relagated to operate east of Lincoln, Nebraska, with only two steam locomotives held for stand-by service west of Lincoln.
-The final division on the CB&Q to be fully dieselized was the Beardstown Division in Southern Illinois, where 2-8-2 No. 4997 worked the last commercial steam assignment for the CB&Q at Herrin Junction on January 27, 1959, and all revenue steam operations on the CB&Q were discontinued.
-CB&Q subsidiary Colorado and Southern eventually ended their commercial steam operations on October 11, 1962, when 2-8-0 No. 641 pulled a final freight train on the Leadville-Climax branch in Colorado.